 Before completion of any forms, discuss concurrent or dual enrollment with your faculty and graduate advisor.

 The College of Education Educational Specialist’s programs require comprehensive exams at a specified time in each program.
 Successful completion of the comprehensive exam indicates that students have learned, retain, and can practically use the content they have learned in their program, i.e., they have mastered the content.
-Comprehensive exams are typically administered near the end of the degree program.
+Comprehensive exams are typically administered near the end of the degree program and must be taken while you are enrolled in coursework.
+Students must be enrolled for at least 1 credit hour during the term of graduation.

 When you receive the registration email from your graduate advisor each semester, it will have the courses listed or will contain the course rotation for you to select the next courses to take based on your program of study.
 Students register in the Spring for the upcoming Summer (if needed) and Fall courses and in the Fall for their Spring courses.
 When you have completed your Program of Study (POS) [pdf], you can use it as a guide, but your graduate advisor is able to assist you if you have questions.